 - How do you define a declined order?

 It seems simple enough, but we’ve seen guaranteed approval rates that come with caveats.
 Does every single decline count against the guaranteed approval rate?
 Or does the provider deduplicate attacks that come from the same account or same attack in the case of bot attacks?
 Does the provider have a category of fraud attempts that are considered so obvious that they argue they should not count against the guarantee?
 And if so, how does the provider define “obvious fraud?”
-Are there controls and transparency around the “obvious” fraud” category in the fraud solution’s reporting tools?
+Are there controls and transparency around the “obvious” fraud” category in the Ecommerce Fraud Solution’s reporting tools?
 Be sure you’re crystal clear on what does and doesn’t count as a declined order.